 Figure 2.
-Zonal and monthly mean 1979-2020 climatology for 1980-2016 based on MERRA2 (Gelaro et al., 2017) 6 hourly ERA5.1 reanalyses data (Hersbach et al., 2020) for January and July: temperature (a) and (b) temperatures (K; colour shading), (e) and (d) zonal winds (m s-1; black contours), and climatological annual cycle at 10 hPa of monthly and zonal mean for (ea) temperatures January, (Kb) July and (fc) zonal winds (m s-1) the annual cycle at 10 hPa.
-The contour interval for the winds is 10 apart from in panel (e) where it is 5.
-Negative m s-1 with negative values are indicated by dotted contours.
+Zonal and monthly mean 1979-2020 climatology based on 6 hourly ERA5.1 reanalyses data (Hersbach et al., 2020) for temperature (K; colour shading) and zonal winds (m s $^{-1}$ ; black contours) for (a) January, (b) July and (c) the annual cycle at 10 h Pa.
+The contour interval for the winds is 10 m s $^{-1}$ with negative values indicated by dotted contours.
 Data kindly retrieved from the ERA5 archive and processed by Dr. Martin Andrews.

-2.2 Wave-mean flow dynamics
+105 2.2 Wave-mean flow dynamics

 Concurrent with Murgatroyd and Singleton's calculations, Charney and Drazin (1961) deduced from theory that the upward propagation of Rossby waves into the stratosphere can only occur through zonal mean winds that are eastward relative to the wave phase speed, and then only if those winds are not too strong.
-Even when these conditions are met all but the largest scale

-- 110 waves are inhibited from propagating.
+Even when these conditions are met all but the largest scale waves are inhibited from propagating.
 The planetary scale waves that can propagate are mainly forced by surface topography and land-sea contrasts (Held et al., 2002; Garfinkel et al., 2020b), with some additional forcing resulting from baroclinic processes (Tung and Lindzen, 1979; Boljka and Birner, 2020).
-Based on the observed climatogical zonal mean zonal winds (Figures 2c and 2da and 2b) this then explains why the circulation in the summer stratosphere is relatively zonal symmetric and why the deviations from zonal symmetry are larger in the NH winter than the SH winter.
-In general, the zonal asymmetries - 115 are dominated by the first and second zonal wave harmonics as illustrated by the example daily maps of geopotential height at 10 hPa shown in Figure 3.
+Based on the observed climatogical zonal mean zonal winds (Figures 2a and 2b) this then explains why the circulation in the summer stratosphere is relatively zonal symmetric and why the deviations from zonal symmetry are larger in the NH winter than the SH winter.
+In general, the zonal asymmetries are dominated by the first and second zonal wave harmonics as illustrated by the example daily maps of geopotential height at 10 hPa shown in Figure 3.
 Also noticeable in the figure is the absence of zonal asymmetries in summer (panels (b) and (c)) and the weaker wave amplitudes in the SH compared to the NH (cf., panels (a) and (d)) which is due to the difference in the surface topography and the land-sea contrast between the hemispheres.

 Figure 3.
-Geopotential height (m) and vectors of horizontal wind (m s-1) at 10 hPa for (a) and (b) 14 January 2021 , and (c) 16 July 2020 for the NH, and (b) 14 January 2021 and (d) 16 July 2020.
-2020 for the SH.
+Geopotential height (m) and vectors of horizontal wind (m s-1) at 10 hPa for (a) 14 January 2021 and (c) 16 July 2020 for the NH, and (b) 14 January 2021 and (d) 16 July 2020 for the SH.
 From UK Met Office daily operational analysis for 12Z.

-Charney and Drazin (1961) also showed that the steady, non-dissipated Rossby waves they considered, had no effect on

-- 120 the mean flow.
-Similar theoretical relationships between waves and mountain (gravity) waves and the mean flow were derived by Eliassen and Palm (1961) and form the basis for a "non-acceleration theorem," or "Eliassen-Palm theorem," that states that, to second-order in wave amplitude, waves that are steady and conservative (i.e., waves that are not time-varying and not subjected to any forcing or dissipation) do not change the mean flow.
-Following further theoretical developments in the 1960s and '70s (e.g., Dickinson, 1968; Matsuno, 1971; Uryu, 1973, 1974; Boyd, 1976), Andrews and McIntyre (1976, 1978) - 125 introduced a generalized form of the Eliassen-Palm and Charney-Drazin theorems expressed in terms of the "transformed Eulerian mean (TEM) equations," which are now widely used for analyzing wave-mean flow interactions (Held, 2019, Section 8).
+Charney and Drazin (1961) also showed that the steady, non-dissipated Rossby waves they considered, had no effect on the mean flow.
+Similar theoretical relationships between mountain (gravity) waves and the mean flow were derived by Eliassen and Palm (1961) and form the basis for a "non-acceleration theorem," or "Eliassen-Palm theorem," that states that, to second-order in wave amplitude, waves that are steady and conservative (i.e., waves that are not time-varying and not subjected to any forcing or dissipation) do not change the mean flow.
+Following further theoretical developments in the 1960s and '70s (e.g., Dickinson, 1968; Matsuno, 1971; Uryu, 1973, 1974; Boyd, 1976), Andrews and McIntyre (1976, 1978) introduced a generalized form of the Eliassen-Palm and Charney-Drazin theorems expressed in terms of the "transformed Eulerian mean (TEM) equations," which are now widely used for analyzing wave-mean flow interactions (Held, 2019, Section 8).
 The generalisation of Andrews and McIntyre (1976, 1978) is ubiquitous as it is relevant to both gravity and Rossby waves and is applicable in the tropics as well as the extratropics.